-Hyrox with your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)
+setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 How to setup your Garmin for a HYROX raceHow to setup your Garmin for a HYROX race (or similar)

-You have a few options for how to use your Garmin in a HYROX race.
-I’ll go through each option with instructions on how to set it up on your Garmin – some of the more complex methods will only work on advanced Garmin watches, but there is something here for everyone.
+You have several options for using your Garmin in a HYROX race.
+I’ll go through each option, providing instructions on how to set it up on your Garmin.
+Some of the more complex methods will only work on advanced Garmin watches, but there’s something here for everyone.

 • Bonus: I’ve also added a section on ADVANCED SPORTS sensors that might aid HYROX training and racing if you have cash to burn.

-• Bonus: There is info below on HYROX apps for smartphones, Apple Watch, Connect IQ and a quick note on Coros.
+• Bonus: Information is provided below on HYROX apps for smartphones, Apple Watch, Connect IQ, and a brief note on Coros.

 • Bonus: Thoughts on a new HYROX sports profile for Garmin watches in 2025.